krishnakishore163/sampling/02_activities/assignments/a2_questionnaire_design_part_a.md

 ```
 write your answer here...
 ```
-**Target Population**: All employees in entry-level and lower-level positions at the company.
+Target Population: All employees in entry-level and lower-level positions at the company.

-**Sampling Frame**: The complete list of employees within the target population, as recorded in the company database.
+Sampling Frame: The complete list of employees within the target population, as recorded in the company database.

-**Sampling Units**: Each individual chosen to participate in the survey.
+Sampling Units: Each individual chosen to participate in the survey.

-**Observation Units**: Identical to the sampling units; the individuals selected for the survey.
+Sampling Strategy and Justification:

+Simple Random Sampling - I will select employees randomly from each stratum without any specific pattern, ensuring that every employee within the stratum has an equal chance of being selected.

+Justification:
+Using Simple Random Sampling ensures equal representation by giving every eligible employee an equal opportunity to participate in the survey.
+This approach helps avoid biases that could arise from the systematic exclusion or overrepresentation of certain groups or individuals.

 Your 5-10 question survey:
 ```